 Minimum Sponsorship Target

 Please don't be!
-The majority of people will sign up for the Cycle Vietnam to Cambodia Challenge on their own.
-Once you've signed up for the challenge, we'll send you a link to a private Facebook group for everyone registered for the Cycle Vietnam to Cambodia Challenge 2020.
+The majority of people will sign up for Cycle Vietnam to Cambodia 2021 on their own.
+Once you've signed up for the challenge, we'll send you a link to a private Facebook group for everyone registered for the date you've registered for.
 Please feel free to use this space to swap questions, advice and updates with your fellow cyclists on your training and fundraising.